chamalevictor/budget-app/README.md

 # Budget App
-Use this app to keep track of your budget.
-Expenses as well as your incomes, you can register your bank accounts and whatever you have in cash so you don't miss a penny.
+Use this app to keep track of all your finances.
+Your expenses as well as your incomes.
+You can register your bank accounts and also whatever you have in cash so you don't miss a penny.

+## Cloning the Repo...
+Run a ``` git clone git@github.com:chamalevictor/budget-app.git ``` from whatever folder you want to work on.

+Once you have cloned it, you can access to the frontend directory by running ``` cd frontend ``` from the parent directory and then installing the dependencies with ``` npm install ```

 ### Create database